AadhiKabilan/A4Blend/README.md

    ```bash
       npm install
    ```
-Add your MP3 files to the public/songs directory.
+-Add your MP3 files to the public/songs directory.
 Ensure the files have embedded metadata (e.g., title, artist, cover art).

 3. Start the development server:

    ```bash
       npm run dev
    ```
-   Open your browser and navigate to http://localhost:3000.
+  - Open your browser and navigate to http://localhost:3000.